bytecodealliance/cranelift/docs/langref.rst

     mapped
         Mapping memory is memory in which loads and stores have defined behavior and succeed without :term:`trapping`.

+    safe
+    safety
+        Execution of exclusively defined behavior.
+Safe programs cannot read, write, or execute memory outside of heaps, globals, stack regions, and functions that have been explicitly provided to them.
+In some instances, defined behavior can be nondeterministic, where the specific behavior may vary among a bounded set of possibilities.
+        Execution of undefined behavior is unsafe.

     stack slot
         A fixed size memory allocation in the current function's activation